Real-Time Bidding (RTB) industry is constantly rising as programmatic advertising continues to gain influence in digital marketing.

 Before you start to think about DSP development, think about this first.
 DSP’s main components are RTB bidders, ad servers, and data platforms.

 So have that mind before you start making promises to yourself.
-And even if money is not the issue, finding an adequate software development expert is still really challenging.
+Even if money is not the issue, finding an adequate software development expert is still really challenging.

 And even if you find a good software developer, the costs of both the building and maintaining the platform are very high.
 However, there are certain situations where custom DSPs might be a good idea.